ymote/react-tutorial/README.md

 We move the AJAX call to a separate method `loadCommentsFromServer` and called it in `componentDidMount`.

 To add simple polling, we set a polling interval as attribute `pollInterval` in `CommentBox`.
-In the component, it is available as
+In the component, we can access its value through
 `this.prop.pollInterval`.

 Then we can use `setInterval` method in Javascript